jorgemanrubia/forceps/README.md

 By default, Forceps will:

-1. Create a new local object copying all the attributes of the target remote object
+1. Create a new local object copying all the attributes of the remote object
-2. Explore all the associations of the target remote object, and copy the related objects applying (1)
+2. Explore all the associations of the remote object, and copy the related objects applying (1)

 In most real-life situations you will want to tune this behavior:

 #### Exclude associated models

-Forceps lets you exclude associations from the automatic discovery process, in order to avoid ending up downloading big chunks of unrelated data:
+Forceps lets you exclude associations from the automatic discovery process, in order to avoid downloading big chunks of unrelated data:

 For example: